Executive Management & Board Members

-Advisory Team Members
+Advisory Board Members

-Jason S. Finkelstein, M.D. – Certified Cardiologist and Advisory Team
+Jason S. Finkelstein, M.D.

 Michael Melman, M.D., FAAP

 Dr. Melman joined Conejo Children’s Medical Group in 2013 after practicing in the San Fernando Valley for 10 years.
 Melman is originally from New York and received his bachelor’s degree from Cornell University with distinction.
 He attended the University at Buffalo School of Medicine in New York where he graduated cum laude and earned his medical degree in 1999.
 Melman then served as a pediatric leukemia research fellow at the National Institutes of Health and National Cancer Institute in Washington, D.C.
 In this role, he published two papers on acute lymphoblastic leukemia and received a Cancer Research Training Award.
 His pediatric residency was completed at Emory University School of Medicine in Atlanta, Georgia.
 Following his residency, Melman moved to California in 2003.
 He is board certified by the American Board of Pediatrics and is a fellow of the American Academy of Pediatrics.
 Melman’s areas of interest in pediatrics include sports medicine and nutrition.